kings099/PsyChat/README.md

 # PsyChat

 **PsyChat** is an iOS app designed for emotional support through multi-persona AI conversation.
-Built with SwiftUI and powered by DashScope's Qwen LLM, it enables real-time streaming responses tailored by different psychological personas:
+Built with SwiftUI and powered by fine-tuned Qwen2.5-7b LLM, it enables real-time streaming responses tailored by different psychological personas:

 - 🧠 Rational Analyst — objective, thoughtful, and logically grounded
 - 😄 Humorous Companion — witty, playful, and emotionally uplifting